 Cadence chuckled at the sight of the singed metal.
-“Always heard ELPIS members were violently crazy, but this is a whole ’nother level.”
-Amusement or fear—Jericho couldn’t tell which one the young woman was chuckling with.
-On the surface at least.
+“Always heard ELPIS members were violently crazy, but this is a whole ‘nother level.”
+Amusement or fear—Jericho couldn’t tell which one the young woman was chuckling with on the surface.
 But somehow, deep down, he knew exactly what sort of emotion was behind the statement.
 As if the feeling were his own.

 “They are not ELPIS.”

 Cadence stared.
 “Not to hark on my savior or anything, but these folks literally burst through the doors and said, ‘We are ELPIS.’”

 “They were lying.”
 Jericho swung his suitcase at another white-cloaked figure who charged at them before he pulled Cadence by the scruff out of the line of fire of a conjured gun. “ Appearances are deceiving ”

 Cadence, still dangling from the collar of her shirt, raised a brow.
 “So I’m assumin’ you’re not the one who is all ‘ appearances are everything ’ then.”

 Jericho glanced down at her.
 “No… that wasn’t me.”